Ashley Williams (Mass Effect): Development

-Portrayal

 Ashley was originally voiced by E. G. Daily, but she was recast when the developers did not feel the romantic chemistry they were aiming for between the character and Shepard.
 Her replacement, Kimberly Brooks, recalled that there were well over ten recording sessions and would generally last about four hours, where she often recorded by herself.
-She said working on a BioWare video game is intense as there is a lot of depth to the story and its characters, and that it is vocally stressful and more labor-intensive then other media due to the size of the project and its numerous possibilities.
+She said working on a BioWare video game is intense as there is a lot of depth to the story and its characters, and that it is vocally stressful and more labor-intensive than other media due to the size of the project and its numerous possibilities.
 Brooks credited voice director Ginny McSwain, whom she had worked with prior to Mass Effect, for helping her "tap into the character" as a woman soldier who is deeply religious and whose family has a strong military service tradition.
 Brooks herself does not play video games, citing a lack of free time, though she enjoyed playing Ashley.
 Her positive experience as Ashley's voice actor got her interested in doing further voice over work for video games.
 Brooks released a fully voiced recording of Ashley's email to Shepard prior to the release of Mass Effect 3, and attributed the positive reception she received to fans wanting a more substantial appearance by Ashley for the second game.